 I needed to hear these words when I was a child.
 I needed to know what my true identity was.

 When my daughter was little I spent so much time making sure she knew this truth.
-Making sure she knew that even if her earthly parents weren’t perfect, she had a heavenly Father who love her so much that he would do anything for her.
+Making sure she knew that even if her earthly parents weren’t perfect, she had a heavenly Father who loves her so much that he would do anything for her.

 I would tell her that this too shall pass.